Deep-lying semi-Dirac fermions in hexagonal close-packed cadmium: Results and Discussion

 In a metallic crystal hosting ballistic electrons, galvonometric coefficients display oscillations, which are periodic in magnetic field.
 The period of these oscillations is given by \cite{Harrison,van2021sondheimer}:

-Here, $d$ is the thickness in the direction perpendicular to the magnetic field, $e$ is the electron charge, $\hbar$ is the reduced Planck constant, $k_z$ is the component of the wave vector along the magnetic field, and $A$ is the cross section area of the Fermi sheet intersecting with a plane perpendicular to $k_z$.
+Here, $d$ is the thickness of the crystal in the direction perpendicular to the magnetic field, $e$ is the electron charge, $\hbar$ is the reduced Planck constant, $k_z$ is the component of the wave vector along the magnetic field, and $A$ is the cross section area of the Fermi sheet intersecting with a plane perpendicular to $k_z$.

-In a perfect ellipsoid, the relevant $\frac{\partial A}{\partial k_z}$ is the one at the limit point (the apex) of the ellipsoid, since the degeneracy there is slightly larger than everywhere else.
+In a perfect ellipsoid, $\frac{\partial A}{\partial k_z}$ is not constant and smoothly varies as function of k$_z$.
+At the limit point (the apex) of the ellipsoid, it has a slightly higher degeneracy than everywhere else.
 With increasing number of states sharing an identical $\frac{\partial A}{\partial k_z}$, oscillations sharing the same periodicity become more robust.
-In our case, the electron-like pocket formed by the upper semi-Dirac band (Fig.\ref{fig:bandst}d) is not an ellipsoid.
-Fig. \ref{fig:area}a shows how the projection of this Fermi surface in the ($k_x$, $k_z$) plane is not a regular ellipsoid.
+In our case, the electron-like pocket formed by the upper semi-Dirac band (Fig.~\ref{fig:bandst}d) is not an ellipsoid.
+Fig.~\ref{fig:area}a shows how the projection of this Fermi surface in the ($k_x$, $k_z$) plane is not a regular ellipsoid.
 Fig.~\ref{fig:area}b shows its cross section area as a function of $k_z$.
 Along this orientation, the apices of this lens-like Fermi surface occur at $\pm0.28$ \AA$^{-1}$.
 The area is proportional to $k_z$ along a large fraction of the out-of-plane path in the Brillouin zone near these points, as expected by the linear dispersion in this direction.
 The figure also shows a linear fit, which demonstrates that the quadratic component is negligible up to a distance of $0.09$ \AA$^{-1}$ towards the Brillouin zone center from the apices.
 The slope of the linear fit is $\frac{\partial A}{\partial k_z} = 8.73$ \AA$^{-1}$.

-Grenier \textit{et al.} found a period of $\delta B=0.0564\pm 3 T $ in a sample with $d=1.02$ mm.
-Inserting these in Eq. \ref{Eq-Harrison}, yields $\frac{\partial A}{\partial k_z}=8.76$ \AA$^{-1}$.
-Such an agreement, better than one percent, has been confirmed by a recent experimental quantifying the periodicity across a forty-fold variation of thickness \cite{Guo2024}.
+This calculated slope is in excellent agreement with was found experimentally first by Grenier \etal \cite{Grenier1966} in a sample with $d=1.02$ mm.
+According to their data, $\delta B=0.0564\pm 0.0003$ T. Inserting these in Eq. \ref{Eq-Harrison}, yields $\frac{\partial A}{\partial k_z}=8.76$ \AA$^{-1}$.
+A recent experiment \cite{Guo2024} quantifying the periodicity across a forty-fold variation of thickness found an identical value of 8.76 \AA$^{-1}$.
+Now, if the deviation from the ellipsoidal shape (see Fig.~\ref{fig:area}a) is neglected, the expected period is the apex $\frac{\partial A}{\partial k_z}\big|_{F_z} = 2 \pi \frac{k_{F_r}^2}{k_{F_z}}$, which yields 12.58 \AA$^{-1}$.
+Such a large 44\% difference confirms the importance of the linear dispersion along $k_z$ in setting the period of the Sondheimer oscillations observed in this material.
+The agreement between theory and experiment implies that the slope of the out-of-plane linear dispersion near the Fermi level conforms to what is computed here.